Alien Costume Saga: Film

 The "Alien Costume Saga" was loosely adapted into Spider-Man 3.
-A meteorite lands at Central Park and an extra-terrestrial symbiote follows Peter Parker to his apartment.
+A meteorite lands at Central Park and an extraterrestrial symbiote follows Peter Parker to his apartment.
 While Peter sleeps in his Spider-Man costume, the symbiote assimilates his suit.
 Peter later awakens and discovers his costume has changed and his powers have been enhanced; however, the symbiote brings out Peter's dark side.
 After accidentally attacking Mary Jane Watson at a nightclub, Peter realizes the symbiote is corrupting him.
 Retreating to the church tower, he discovers he cannot remove the suit but that the symbiote weakens when the bell rings.
 Peter removes the symbiote and it falls to the lower tower, landing on Eddie Brock and turning him into Venom.
 During the battle against Sandman and Venom, Peter uses a pumpkin bomb to destroy the symbiote while Brock dives after it, killing them both.